Kaizen 200mm F/7 Binocular Telescope

 by The Bolton Group

-UPDATE 2016: A second pair of binoculars has been completed and is now available - at only £2995
+UPDATE 2016: A second pair of binoculars has been completed and is now available.
+SOLD

 The latest model was tested out at this year's (2016) Kelling Heath Star Party and proved to be probably the best pair ever made.
 Images were apo refractor like.
 New to this pair is the addition of polypropylene inner lining tubes covered in black velour flock.
 The eyepiece tubes have also been enclosed.
 They are now much more suitable for less than absolute dark locations.
 At Kelling the number of "oh my God" comments by first time users probably broke all records!
 Users were blown away by the experience of using two eyes.
 My favourite was the Veil Nebula and even the usually boring M31 was spectacular.

 Note a Tablet holder for using planetarium software (Skeye) to guide the binos to their target has been added to the design.
 It makes it easy to push-to.Gerald and Brian have done it again - another fabulous pair of large binoculars.
 Tube assemblies/optical tubes are by Gerald and the 6 mirrors by Brian.

 Below is the sixth pair and they incorporate all their experience and know-how gained along the way.
 The Japanese have a word for it - Kaizen - continuous improvement.
 They are 200mm aperture again but have gone back to the full skeleton tubes and adopted a slightly longer f/7 focal ratio.

 To go with these new binos, Brian has produced another superb set of matched mirrors.
 Under autocollimation (double light pass doubling any errors) they exhibit virtually straight Ronchigrams as is his norm.

 Below are the binoculars on display at the Kelling Heath Star Party, September 2014.
 We had two good clear nights and the binoculars performed magnificently - probably the best ever!